1. Introduction

 Cost of data sharing

-You should include the costs related to your data sharing in the resources and cost justification section of the application form.
+You should include the costs related to your data sharing in the resources and cost justification section of the application.
 This may include people, equipment, infrastructure and tools to manage, store, analyse and provide access to data.

-Where the costs of managing legacy data and sharing are substantial, the proposal should differentiate the resources and funding for the following activities:
+Where the costs of managing legacy data and sharing are substantial, you should differentiate the resources and funding for the following activities:

 Ethics and responsible research innovation